International Baccalaureate or IB classes cause a lot of confusion for students in the United States.

 Students who participate in IB are between the ages of three and 19 years of age.
 According to the IB, the programs “develop the intellectual, personal, emotional and social skills needed to live, learn and work in a rapidly globalizing world.”
 IB courses are known for being more challenging and encouraging students to think critically.

-How IB programs are different from AP courses
+How IB classes are different from AP courses

 - Students can take part in IB as early as elementary school.
 The primary years programme (PYP) and middle years programme (MYP) are offered at IB schools throughout the world, including the United States.
 The PYP and MYP encourage students to have independent learning skills and to take responsibility for their own learning.
 AP courses, seen as college-level work, are only offered during the high school years.